 The Savior did not state Nor ever will He tell us “Your guilt’s too great to be erased” Or “God helps those who help themselves”** Or “You will get what you deserve” Au contraire… From every shameful slav’ry, He’ll unsell us ***** *”You have kept count of my tossings; put my tears in your bottle” (Psalm 56:8, ESV).

-The buzzing heat of summer rush The things that autumn brings The slushy flurried winter hush The singing of the thrush… In mirthful spring
+The buzzing heat of summer plush The things that autumn brings The slushy flurried winter hush The singing of the thrush… In rushing spring

 The sacred love of bride and groom That faithful years increase That beckons all who watch it bloom To glance, beyond the gloom The Wedding Feast

-The twinkle of the sun-caught snow And flash of river riled Yet brighter still, the patient glow Of she who bears, or holds… A growing child
+The twinkle of the virgin snow The flash of river riled Yet brighter still, the patient glow Of she who bears or holds… A bouncingchild

-The One through Whom all gifts appear On shore, in seas or skies The beasts to plow and pets to cheer Each prize of grain or ear… The soil supplies
+The One through Whom all gifts appear On shore, in seas or skies The beasts to plow and vine to cheer Each prize of grain or ear… The soil supplies

 The Font of every good that’s found The Ground and goal of truth Of beauty seen, the secret Source Of love, the hidden force… The spunk of youth